joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO
 And while I can't go into almost any detail, this wouldn't be a talk about accessibility without mentioning that _not_ having an accessible application is a legal risk, and often a significant one.

+#### REUSE?

+How complicated they should be is an ever-evolving question.
+Should they be simple, just encapsulating a button?
+Or should they be more complex, constructing an entire form?

+When it comes to our broader strategy, we've learned that we need to focus on ways of making it only possible to build UI that is accessible.
+We do this in what has become the standard practice in the industry: components!

+Components are just UI abstractions.
+Reusable pieces.

+For our UI teams, this means that our primary success metric is how much our components are used.
+The more they are used, the less teams need to reinvent accessible patterns.

+In fact, I'd argue that we'd _never_ be able to make GitHub accessible without leaning heavily on reused components.
+It would otherwise be more work than we'd ever be able to finish.

+TODO add datadog explainer of some sort

+In practice, we end up needing to focus on two priorities: coverage, the ability for our components to be used to build all of GitHub, and adoptions, whether they are actually used to do so.
+Both are important but different disciplines.

+Coming from our perspective of having thousands of pages to make accessible, we've seen that it is significantly easier to build accessible experiences if accessibility is the first design priority.

+TODO redo this section